-The irony is people don’t realize when I review a site today and point of mistakes or issues that the reason I spot them is because I made many of those same mistakes myself in the past.
+The irony is people don’t realize when I review a site today and point of mistakes or issues that the reason I spot them is that I made many of those same mistakes myself in the past.

 Here is what the site looked like in early 2000.
-Even back then we ran ads on the site.
-The old banner ad placement can be seen, but broken.
+Even back then, we ran ads on the site.
+The old banner ad placement can be seen but broken.